MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps-getting-you-started.md

 *Choosing a primary contact email and publisher display name*

-When registering for a Microsoft Developer Account you will be asked to provide an “E-mail address” and a “Publisher display name”.
+When registering for a Microsoft Developer Account you will be asked to provide an **E-mail address** and a **Publisher display name**.
 When choosing your display name and primary email account, please take the following into account:
 - Email: To ease submission and avoid missing vital communications we recommend you provide a companywide email/dev center account that can be shared across multiple users so that several people can manage your portal submission.

 *Although, if you prefer a singular account, where you can add multiple users through the portal, then this is possible too.*